Inedo/upack/README.md

     upack «command»

-##### On .NET Core:
+##### On Linux:

-When running the .NET Core version of upack, you will need to use `dotnet upack.dll` instead of `upack`.
+When running the .NET Core version of upack on Linux, you will need to use `dotnet upack.exe` instead of `upack`.

-    dotnet upack.dll «command»
+    dotnet upack.exe «command»

 Where command is one of the following: